 There are often murmurs that marriage is losing its importance.
 One major reason is that a lot of people assume that romance and intimacy get lost in the everyday humdrum-ness of married life.
 But intimacy can expand and grow when you’re married.

-“I’ll be honest, the physical intimacy is different to what it was when we were dating,” says Melissa, “But there’s the warmth of comfortable affection, the recreational intimacy of just reading together, the intellectual intimacy of setting and working toward shared goals.
+“I’ll be honest, the sexual intimacy is different to what it was when we were dating,” says Melissa, “But there’s the warmth of comfortable affection, the recreational intimacy of just reading together, the intellectual intimacy of setting and working toward shared goals.
 Marriage taught us that intimacy isn’t just sexual, there are a million different ways to be intimate and a good marriage is a great space to allow this.”

 So, maybe you’re not making out like mad on the kitchen counter every day.
 Or maybe you are!
 But you do have the intimacy of knowing that this is your person and you get to touch their bodies and their minds in all kinds of new ways and learn new intimacies every day.
+That sense of belonging can be far more gratifying than just physical or sexual intimacy in a relationship.

 12. Marriage brings overall joy

 As per a study, married couples rated their life satisfaction 9.9% higher than widows and widowers and were 8.8% happier than divorced or separated people.
 In other words, when you have a spouse to blame for everything, you’re just happier!
+This is perhaps why men and women live longer when they’re married.

 13.Marriage brings hope that your faith will be rewarded